farmera/sare_grant/study_methods.md

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
 NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials in other plant species.
-Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.

 The mathematical expression used to create an NDVI index is as follows: